Last Updated: April 30, 2015

 at top and bottom.

-- Staircase steps should have a non-slip surface.
+- Make sure that staircase steps should have a non-slip

 - Leave a light on in your bathroom at night.